I interviewed 200 CTOs from growing startups - here's what came up

 - Heroku is outrageously expensive: even though AWS is not known for being cheap, Heroku is up to 10x more expensive than AWS for the same use.
 The more you use it, the more your bills go up.
 Peace of mind at a price, but it's tough to scale with Heroku.

-These negative points lead 48% of CTOs to replace Heroku by AWS.
+These negative points lead 48% of CTOs to replace Heroku with AWS.
 But not everything is as green on the other side of the fence...

 Pre-sales engineers at AWS have a real strength to promote the many advantages of their Cloud solution.
 Arguments such as free services for up to 2 years and technical support by a dedicated account manager and a team of Cloud architects resonate exceptionally well.
-Their crews know the field correctly and know how to reassure.
+Their crews know the field correctly and learn how to reassure.
 Their products are of outstanding quality, and reliability is well proven.
-However, most of the CTOs we interviewed have no experience of what it means to use a Cloud provider such as AWS.
+However, most of the CTOs we interviewed have no experience of using a Cloud provider such as AWS.
 From a technical point of view, you have to start from scratch - everything has to be built from the ground.
-Meaning, configuring the network, configuring the services, creating a CI for integration, and a CD for deployment - in short, getting your hands in the engine.
-In our study, we found two types of CTOs, the one who loves to get their hands dirty in the infrastructure, and the one who doesn't want to.
-The latter is predominant, and even in the case of the first, he lacks time to do what is necessary.
-The CTO then often turns to someone from his team who will have the cumbersome task of " re-creating " how Heroku works but often learning on-the-job.
+Meaning configuring the network, configuring the services, creating a CI for integration, and a CD for deployment - in short, getting your hands in the engine.
+In our study, we found two types of CTOs: those who love to get their hands dirty in the infrastructure and those who don't want to.
+The latter is predominant, and even in the first case, he lacks time to do what is necessary.
+The CTO then often turns to someone from his team who will have the cumbersome task of " re-creating " how Heroku works but constantly learning on the job.
 Months can go by until the CTO decides to do so:

 - Contracting an external DevOps company

 - Internalize this skill by recruiting it